jonashackt/molecule-ansible-docker-aws/README.md

-### Execute Molecule
+## Execute Molecule

 Now we´re able to run our first test.
 Go into `docker` directory and run:

-`molecule verify`
+`molecule test`

-As Molecule has different phases, you can also explicitely run `molecule destroy` or `molecule converge` - the commands will recognice required upstream phases like `create` and skips them if they where already run before (e.g. if the Vagrant Box is running already).
+As Molecule has different phases, you can also explicitely run `molecule verify` or `molecule converge` - the commands will recognice required upstream phases like `create` and skips them if they where already run before (e.g. if the Vagrant Box is running already).